 Total Productive Maintenance (TPM) is a lean-based approach to managing equipment that helps prevent breakdowns, eliminate delays, and control for product defects.
-How TPM Can Prevent Breakdowns, Eliminate Manufacturing Delays and Create a Safer Work Environment An important part of managing the manufacturing process is overseeing equipment maintenance.
+How TPM Can Prevent Breakdowns, Eliminate Manufacturing Delays, and Create a Safer Work Environment An important part of managing the manufacturing process is overseeing equipment maintenance.
 Total Productive Maintenance (TPM) is a lean-based approach to managing equipment that helps prevent breakdowns, eliminate delays, and control for product defects.
 Without smoothly running equipment, even the most detailed processes and competent staff can’t deliver excellent results.
 Yet a smoothly operating maintenance plan can be challenging–as it requires clear accountability, detailed processes, and excellent communication.
 How TPM Can Help Too often, companies look at maintenance as a separate and costly activity that slows down production or distracts operators from maximum productivity.
 However, the reality is that breakdowns cost companies time and money, while potentially leading to safety issues.
 TPM makes maintenance an ongoing part of the production schedule.
 Operators are empowered to take an active role in maintaining their equipment, both individually and as a team.
 Managers can rely on their workers to constantly be vigilant about maintenance issues, which helps reduce or eliminate surprise breakdowns.
 Using 5s To Improve Maintenance And Production 5S is a foundational part of the way that TPM works.
 Using the five principles of the 5S system–sort, separate, shine, standardize, and sustain–you can quickly establish process, order, and accountability in the workplace.
 Everyone on the plant floor knows which tools are essential, where they should be, and what expectations are for maintenance and cleaning.
 TPM then goes one step further and lets your associates drive the program by creating a sense of ownership.
-Ultimately, your team’s overall equipment effectiveness will improve through the development and implementation of autonomous, preventative, and predictive maintenance schedules and activities.
+Ultimately, your team’s overall equipment effectiveness will improve through the development and implementation of autonomous, preventive maintenance, and predictive maintenance schedules and activities.
+This can help lead to perfect production, reduce strain on maintenance personnel, and improve analytics from the production process.
+It also helps prevent frequent changeover and routine maintenance works to ensure equipment reliability.
 TPM assists in developing the capabilities of your people, your processes, and your overall facilities.
 Each program is designed with your unique production setting, company goals, and challenges in mind.
-The goals of TPM include: Empowering your workforce to take an active role in maintenance Using data to support predictive maintenance to eliminate challenges Streamlining the flow of information around specific equipment management Creating a safer workplace Identifying which TPM and lean-based tools can dramatically improve your unique manufacturing process How Incito Supports TPM The Incito Consulting Group’s Maintenance Excellence and Total Productive Maintenance deployment model helps companies: Incorporate Autonomous Maintenance processes that empower operators to clean, lubricate, and inspect their equipment regularly Create customized maintenance schedules based on known issues, previous breakdowns, and ongoing equipment priorities Set maintenance metrics and advanced Key Performance Indicators (KPIs) that make it easy to track progress Establish teams and a culture of ownership and problem solving that supports continuous improvement of maintenance standards Create a work order process to manage equipment histories and streamline the flow of information Control costs through better purchasing and vendor management – and vendor consolidation where appropriate Design an inspection schedule and inspection checklists that should be completed autonomously, by teams and by managers Incorporate Time Based Component Exchange and Component Refurbishment to eliminate component-driven breakdowns Provide training, support, and mentoring to staff and management Are you ready to learn more about how Total Productive Maintenance (TPM) can help your company reach its goals?
+The goals of TPM include: Empowering your workforce to take an active role in productive maintenance, lean manufacturing, and preventive techniques.
+Using data to support predictive maintenance to eliminate challenges, productivity loss, and unplanned downtime.
+Streamlining the flow of information around specific equipment management and maintenance personnel.
+Creating a safer workplace.
+Identifying which TPM and lean-based tools can dramatically improve your unique manufacturing process.
+How Incito Supports TPM The Incito Consulting Group’s Maintenance Excellence and Total Productive Maintenance deployment model helps companies: Incorporate Autonomous Maintenance processes that empower operators to clean, lubricate, and inspect their equipment regularly.
+Autonomous maintenance helps reduce downtime, improve reliability, and speed up timely maintenance tasks.
+It’s part of the foundation of quality maintenance.
+Create customized maintenance schedules based on known issues, previous breakdowns, ongoing equipment priorities, and sustainable improvement maintenance programs.
+Set maintenance metrics and advanced Key Performance Indicators (KPIs) that make it easy to track progress.
+Establish teams and a culture of ownership and problem-solving that supports continuous improvement of maintenance standards.
+This helps promote proactive maintenance and reduce reactive maintenance that can harm new equipment, cause slow-running maintenance activities, and hamper production time.
+Create a work order process to manage equipment histories and streamline the flow of information.
+Control costs through better purchasing and vendor management – and vendor consolidation where appropriate.
+Design an inspection schedule and inspection checklists that should be completed autonomously, by teams and by managers.
+Incorporate Time Based Component Exchange and Component Refurbishment to eliminate component-driven breakdowns.
+Provide training, support, and mentoring to staff and management.
+Are you ready to learn more about how Total Productive Maintenance (TPM) can help your company reach its goals?
 Contact Incito Consulting today to set up a customized consultation.
 Want to learn more?
 Schedule a consultation.
 About how Incito can help transform your business and tackle your most important strategic challenges.